I Ate And Worked Out Like Taylor Swift For A Week

 Day 2

 12 p.m. — Popeyes sends someone in my office a box of chicken strips, mashed potatoes, and fries for lunch to share.
-As the smell drifts to my desk I thankfully remember something Taylor Swift said in her Vogue 73 Questions interview.
+As the smell drifts to my desk, I thankfully remember something Taylor Swift said in her Vogue 73 Questions interview.
 After being asked what her favorite food is, she called chicken tenders “what I wish I could eat every day.”

 I grab some chicken and bring it back to my desk.

 6:30: It’s time for a HIIT workout.
 I was invited to a Nike class (free, since it’s for work) to try out their new model of training sneakers.
 It’s a great class, and back home I end up Googling Taylor’s typical fitness routine.
 I come across one move that’s allegedly responsible for her (amazing) legs and decide to give it a try.
 It’s called the “froggy.”
 I roll out my favorite Lululemon Reversible Mat (which I bought years ago for about $68) and lie on it stomach-down.
-Then I place a ball between my heels, and lift my lower legs off the floor, raising my knees as high as possible while trying to keep the ball between my heels.
+Then I place a ball between my heels, and lift my lower legs off the floor, raising my knees as high as possible while trying to keep the ball stable.
 It feels a little awkward, but I can already tell it’s doing its sculpting work.

 When I’m done, I eat more of my meal-prepped chicken.